Paul Frampton: Drug smuggling conviction

-In January 2012, Frampton was arrested at the Buenos Aires airport after checking in a bag containing 2 kilograms of cocaine hidden in the lining.
+In January 2012, Frampton was arrested at a Buenos Aires airport after checking in a bag containing two kilograms of cocaine hidden in the lining.
 That November, Frampton was convicted of drug smuggling in Argentina and was sentenced to four years and eight months in detention.
 He said that he was a victim of a romance scam, and that he was tricked into transporting the suitcase.
-While in prison, Frampton was diagnosed with schizoid personality disorder by a forensic psychologist hired by his legal team, a condition which Frampton says makes him gullible and more susceptible to such a scam.
+While in prison, Frampton was diagnosed with schizoid personality disorder by a forensic psychologist hired by his legal team, a condition that Frampton says makes him gullible and more susceptible to such a scam.

-Soon after his arrest, his pay was stopped and he was placed on personal leave.
-The move was widely criticized by the academic community.
+Soon after his arrest, his pay was stopped and he was placed on personal leave; the move was widely criticised by the academic community.
 He was fired from his UNC post in 2014.
 On 16 June 2015, an appeals court in North Carolina unanimously ruled that his university violated its own policies by placing Frampton on unpaid leave while he awaited trial, and ordered the university to restore Frampton's back salary and benefits.
 Frampton's account of these events was published in 2014.

-Under Argentine law, a foreign national can be released from prison and deported after serving half of his sentence.
+Under Argentine law, a foreign national can be released from prison and deported after serving half of his or her sentence.
 Frampton was granted such release and returned to England in 2015, agreeing never to return to Argentina.